irisnet/irishub/docs/features/stake.md

 2. Validator

     Validator is a full IRISHUB node.
-As a full nodes, it will sync all blocks and execute all transactions, which will consume much storage and computation resoure.
 If its voting power is zero, it is just a normal full node or a validator candidate.
 Once its voting power is positive, then it is a real validator.

 3. Delegator && Delegation

 	People that cannot, or do not want to run validator nodes, can still participate in the staking process as delegators.
-After delegating some tokens to validators, delegators will gain delegations from corresponding validators.
+After delegating some tokens to validators, delegators will gain shares from corresponding validators.
 Delegating tokens is also called bonding tokens to validators.
 Later we will have detailed description on it.
 Besides, a validator operator is also a delegator.
 Usually, a validator operator only has delegation on its own validator.
 But it can also have delegation on other validators.

 4. Validator Candidates

 	The quantity of validators can't increase without limit.
-Too many validators may result in inefficent consensus which slows down the blockchain TPS.
+Too many validators may result in low efficient consensus which slows down the blockchain TPS.
 So Byzantine-fault-tolerant POS blockchain network will have a limiation to the validator quantity.
 Usually, the value is 100.
 If more than 100 full nodes apply to join validator set.
 Then only these nodes with top 100 most bounded tokens will be real validators.
 Others will be validator candidates and will be descending sorted according to their bonded token amount.
 Once the one or more validators are kicked out from validator set, then the top candidates will be added into validator set automatically.

 5. Bond && Unbond && Unbonding Period